Things to Do in Bayfield Ontario

 There’s something lovely about wandering through the older homes and gardens in this part of the village.

-Eating in Bayfield
+Where I Love Eating in Bayfield

-One of the best parts of any day trip—or weekend escape—is the food.
+One of the best parts of any day trip, or weekend escape is the food.
 And in Bayfield, it’s easy to eat well.
 Whether I’m in the mood for something upscale or just want a relaxed patio lunch, there’s always a spot that hits the mark.

-If I’m after something more casual, I pop into The Four in the Hand Taproom, the inn’s cozy pub.
+The Willow Room is perfect for brunch on a slow weekend morning or a special dinner.
+The menu focuses on locally sourced ingredients and seasonal touches.
+Or, The Four in the Hand Taproom, the inn’s cozy pub.
 It’s open for lunch and dinner and has that comforting mix of elevated pub classics and good Ontario wine or beer.

 If your visit falls on a Friday from 3 pm to 7 pm from May to October, stop by the Bayfield Farmers’ Market in Clan Gregor Square.
 You’ll find the typical local Ontario vendors set up with fresh produce, baked goods, jams, and handmade items.